NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Experiments

+We compare against ChatGarment~\cite{bian2025chatgarment} and Design2\-GarmentCode~\cite{zhou2025design2garmentcode}, since both methods use parametric garment representation for reconstruction.
+We use two versions of ChatGarment: (i) the default version, which uses LLaVA~\cite{liu2023llava} as the base model and (ii) a GPT-powered version, which extracts coarse descriptions of each garment layer using GPT-5 and then uses both the description and the image as input to produce GarmentCode parameters, thus supporting multi-layer garment extraction.
+We refer to these as \emph{ChatGarment} and \emph{ChatGarment-GPT-5}, respectively.
+Design2GarmentCode is originally powered by GPT-4V; however to ensure fair comparison between methods, we use GPT-5 for Design2GarmentCode as well.
+We run Design2GarmentCode up to three times on failed images to maximize the number of successfully processed examples.

-\subsection{3D Garment Reconstruction}
+\subsection{3D garment reconstruction}

-To evaluate the geometric accuracy of the final outfit reconstruction, we replicate the evaluation pipeline used in ChatGarment on the CloSe~\cite{antic2024close} and Dress4D~\cite{wang20244d} datasets.
+To evaluate the geometric accuracy of the final outfit reconstruction, we follow the evaluation pipeline used in ChatGarment on the CloSe~\cite{antic2024close} and Dress4D~\cite{wang20244d} datasets.
 CloSe is a 3D clothing segmentation dataset containing 3,167 clothed-human scans with fine-grained clothing segmentation labels across 18 clothing categories, while Dress4D is a real-world 4D clothing dataset with 78k high-quality textured clothed-human scans.
-It covers 64 garment categories, including 4 dresses, 28 lower, 30 upper, and 32 outer garments.
-We use the same image subsets as in ChatGarment: 145 images from CloSe and 36 images from Dress4D with four loose fitting outfits.
-We employ the two-way Chamfer Distance (CD) and F-Score (Harmonic mean), following the metrics defined in ChatGarment~\cite{bian2025chatgarment}.
+Dress4D covers 64 garment categories, including dresses, lower garments, upper garments, and outer garments.
+We use the same image subsets as ChatGarment: 145 images from CloSe and 36 images from Dress4D with four loose fitting outfits.
+Following ChatGarment, we report two-way Chamfer Distance (CD) and F-score.
+In addition, we report the failure rate (FR), defined as the percentage of images for which a method does not produce a valid reconstruction.

-We compare against two versions of ChatGarment: (i) the default version, which uses LLaVA~\cite{liu2023llava} as base model and (ii) the GPT4.0-powered version, which extracts coarse descriptions of each garment layer using GPT4.0 and uses both the description and the image as input to LLaVA to produce GarmentCode, thus supporting multi-layer garment extraction.
-For the remainder of the paper, we refer to these as \emph{ChatGarment} (default) and \emph{ChatGarment-GPT}, respectively.

-Results are shown in ~\cref{table:quant_SL_Dress4D} for Dress4D, and~\cref{table:quant_SL_CloSE} for CloSe.
-In both cases our method consistently outperforms ChatGarment~\cite{bian2025chatgarment} across all models, without any fine-tuning, improving Chamfer Distance by roughly 1 point on average, with the F-score following a similar trend.
-The gains are more evident on Dress4D ($\sim$2 points) and remain substantial on CloSe ($\sim$1 point).
+Results are shown in ~\cref{table:quant_dress4d_close}.
+Our method consistently outperforms the baselines on both datasets without any fine-tuning, with a stronger improvement on the more challenging Dress4D subset containing loose-fitting clothing.
+Failure cases are rare and typically correspond to invalid outputs or model refusal on a small number of images.
+We include FR for completeness and compute the remaining metrics on successfully generated reconstructions.
+Qualitative results are shown in \cref{fig:figures_dress4d_close}.